An easy & quick way to make Mantou, Chinese steamed buns. My detailed instructions and tutorial video will help you to succeed.

 Alternatively, you can brush a thin layer of oil on the basket.
 It’s particularly effective when using metal steamers.

-What do you eat with Mantou?
+What to eat with

 Mantou is the staple food of many northern Chinese household meals.
 So just like how you consume steamed rice, families would eat mantou with several savoury dishes, often accompanied by something less solid, such as congee, soups, etc.